micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 - `Board D8` -> `MRF24J40 INT`

 The ``D`` letter refers to the Arduino header pins of the board.
-To help on the set-up process, you can find the pinout of the radio on the next link: [PmodRF2 pinout](https://reference.digilentinc.com/reference/pmod/pmodrf2/start)
+To ease the set-up process, you can find the pinout of the radio at the following link: [PmodRF2 pinout](https://reference.digilentinc.com/reference/pmod/pmodrf2/start)

 The last point is to connect a mini-USB cable to the OTG2 USB port (The USB port next to the Ethernet port).